 Hence Warfare, or at least the preparation for it, is an unavoidable Duty and part of every Government, so a ruler cannot afford to be so naive or impractical as to renounce it for religious sentiment or wrong ideas of respect for Life.
 For in a war, if Our soldiers don’t kill the enemy who is encroaching upon our land and refuses to budge, He will kill our Armymen, grab our territory and tyrannise our countrymen.
 That’s the fact of Life !

 Even Sri Rama and Sri Krishna had to perform the unpleasant duty of killing the Demon Kings Ravana and Kansa respectively, after giving them ample chance to amend their wicked ways of harassing good people, for the latter were smug and unrepentant.

-Still, some communities cling on to the ideal of Ahimsa rigidly, like Buddhists and some others who expect to preserve their land and security by passive resistance and appeal to other nations all the time, and land up becoming the victims of massacre or slaves of their assailants or else live as fugitives /refugees of any country which cares to give them shelter!
+Still, some communities cling on to the ideal of Ahimsa rigidly, like Buddhists and Jains who expect to preserve their land and security by passive resistance and appealing to other nations for peace all the time, thereby landing up to become the victims of massacre or slaves of their assailants; or else live as fugitives /refugees of any country which cares to give them shelter!